 He is married to Geraldine B. Brubaker and has two children, Jonathan and Justin, and attends Back Creek Friends Meeting in Asheboro, North Carolina.

-Sarah resides in Raleigh with her husband, a son and a dog.
+Sarah resides in Raleigh with her husband, her son, and dog.

 Jonathan Brubaker grew up in the North Carolina Legislature.
 Son of Speaker Harold Brubaker, Jonathan has worked alongside his father at the General Assembly for nearly 35 years and has had a front-row seat to the legislative process since he was a young boy.
 At six years old, Jonathan started out selling coffee for 25ç a cup on the floor of the House Chamber.
 As a middle and high school student, he served as a House Page for six years before he began studying at Appalachian State University.
-Jonathan has a bachelors degree in Real Estate and Government Planning and is a designated North Carolina Real Estate Appraiser Trainee.
+Jonathan has a bachelors degree in Real Estate and Government Planning.

 As an active lobbyist and the firm’s office manager, Jonathan is an integral part of the Brubaker & Associates team.
 There are few equipped with the unique insight and deep understanding of the North Carolina legislative process that he brings to the table.
 Jonathan is known for his strong relationships with lawmakers and staff, a key factor contributing to his successes as a lobbyist at the General Assembly.
 In the last five years, he has used his expertise to lead the charge on issues involving Real Estate, Tax Operations, and Insurance.
 He also specializes in rural and agricultural issues, as the result of decades of experience managing the operations of his family farm.
 In his downtime, Jonathan enjoys spending time with his wife, Megan, their son, Grant, and their daughter, Finley.